 A U.S.-based industry organization that aims to secure valid, reliable, and effective measurement services for the media industry through an audit and accreditation system.
 When MRC accredited, a verification provider’s measurement services meet the established criteria. http://mediaratingcouncil.org/

-Occurring before a purchase takes place.
-A brand or agency may want to know the likelihood that inventory will meet certain criteria before bidding on it – that is, pre-bid.
+Activity that occurs before a programmatic purchase takes place.
+For example, a brand or agency may want to know the likelihood that inventory will meet certain criteria before bidding on it – that is, pre-bid.

 Sophisticated Invalid Traffic (SIVT)

-Nonhuman traffic that is more difficult to detect, and requires advanced analytics, multipoint corroboration/coordination, or significant human intervention to analyze and identify.
+Nonhuman traffic that is more difficult to detect than General Invalid Traffic (GIVT), and requires advanced analytics, multipoint corroboration/coordination, or significant human intervention to analyze and identify.
 Key examples include hijacked devices, hijacked tags, adware, malware, incentivized browsing, misappropriated content (if applicable), falsified viewable impression decisions, and cookie stuffing.